 With all the hype, it’s little wonder that organizations are getting caught up in the idea of having their own big data initiatives.
 But as promising as that idea sounds, the reality is that over half of all big data projects never reach fruition.
 And when it comes to on-premise big data initiatives, the majority are unsuccessful.

 Clearly, there is a disparity between the idea of big data and the successful execution of a big data initiative in the enterprise.
 And the reason for that disparity is simple: implementing big data is challenging on a number of levels.
 If you are considering the idea of big data adoption in your organization, here’s a look at 3 major challenges to implementing big data that you need to be aware of.

 The foundational technology supporting every big data initiative is the Hadoop analytics platform.
-Hadoop and its surrounding ecosystem of tools have been heavily hyped for its ability to handle massive volumes of structured and unstructured data to reveal hidden insights organizations can use to create a competitive advantage.
+Hadoop and its surrounding ecosystem of tools have been heavily hyped for their ability to handle massive volumes of structured and unstructured data to reveal hidden insights organizations can use to create a competitive advantage.
 And while the benefits of Hadoop adoption are many and varied, the reality is that implementing on-premise Hadoop is extremely difficult.